 If a person is merely standing in the lobby of a housing project building and there is no evidence of prior criminality at that location, are the police permitted to approach and question that individual for the purpose of determining whether he or she lives there?

 The Court of Appeals has articulated a four-tiered, common-law analysis of police-civilian encounters.
-A Brooklyn Criminal Lawyer said each progressive level corresponds to an increasing degree of police intrusion upon a person’s liberty.
+Each progressive level corresponds to an increasing degree of police intrusion upon a person’s liberty.
 Level one allows an officer to approach an individual and inquire about basic, nonthreatening matters such as name, address and destination.
 This first level is known as a “request for information”.
 The police must have an articulable reason for the questioning, but the reason need not be indicative of criminality.
 Level two makes police officer’s questions become extended and accusatory and the officer’s inquiry focuses on the possible criminality of the person approached.
 This second level is more intrusive than a simple request for information but short of an actual seizure and is known as the “common law right to inquire” and requires that an officer have a founded suspicion that criminal activity is afoot.
 Level three allows the police to stop and detain a person when the officer has reasonable suspicion that the person is committing, has committed or is about to commit a crime.
 Level three authorizes an officer to frisk a person for weapons where he reasonably suspects that there is danger of physical injury.
 And, level four permits the police to take into custody and arrest a person, when the officer has probable cause to believe that person has committed a crime.

 Under the law, a person is guilty of criminal trespass in the third degree when he knowingly enters or remains unlawfully in a building or upon real property where the building is used as a public housing project in violation of conspicuously posted rules or regulations governing entry and use thereof.